chotamode/ZWA_semestralka_todo/README.md

 # Semestral Work - Simple Todo List

 This project is a simple todo list application developed as a semestral work.
 It allows users to create tasks and accomplish them.
-For explanation of code and packages open [a relative link](ProgrammerDocumentation.md)
+For explanation of code and packages open [programmer documentation](ProgrammerDocumentation.md)

 ## Features